LogtalkDotOrg/logtalk3/adapters/NOTES.md

 the top.
 Then:

 	$ cd $HOME/collect
-	$ gplc -o logtalk gnu.pl paths.pl expanding_lgt.pl monitoring_lgt.pl forwarding_lgt.pl user_lgt.pl logtalk_lgt.pl core_messages_lgt.pl core.pl
+	$ gplc -o logtalk gnu.pl expanding_lgt.pl monitoring_lgt.pl forwarding_lgt.pl user_lgt.pl logtalk_lgt.pl core_messages_lgt.pl core.pl paths.pl

+You can ignore any suspicious predicate warnings about the `{}/1` predicate that might be printed when running the `gplc` command.
 Note that the order of the files when calling `gplc` is important.
 Finally, move the new executable to a directory in your system PATH.
 For example:

 	$ mv logtalk /usr/local/bin/